Diagnosing Data from ICTs to Provide Focused Assistance in Agricultural Adoptions: Modelling Components of the Digital Green Ecosystem

 \subsection{Demographic Features of Actors}

-For our model, we first consider a farmer's \textbf{group size} and \textbf{village size} to consider the extent to which the size of their community impacts their adoptions.
+Digital Green's data provides us with the information about a farmer's village and group.
+Therefore, to measure the extent to which the size of their community impacts their adoptions, we use their \textbf{group size} and \textbf{village size} as features.
 Then for each farmer $f$ viewing a video $v$ on date $d$, we measure their \textbf{active age} as the number of days between their first screening and $d$ to consider the duration of their association with DG temporally.
-In section \ref{gender_inequalities}, we make use of the gender of farmers and mediators to diagnose the Digital Green ecosystem for potential inequalities.
+Lastly, in Section~\ref{gender_inequalities}, we make use of the \textbf{gender} of farmers and mediators to diagnose the Digital Green ecosystem for potential inequalities.
+However, we refrain from using gender in our prediction model since it is a sensitive attribute.